Entanglement in Cosmology: Formalism

 In this work we calculate the entanglement entropy following the original approach by Srednicki \cite{srednicki}.
 A huge advantage of this approach is that it provides the reduced density matrix as an intermediate result.
 This matrix contains all the information about entanglement, and the entropy can be derived from its spectrum.
 It must be kept in mind that the inverse process is not possible, since the entanglement entropy provides only partial information about entanglement.

-Srednicki's method treats the field theory as a collection of coupled harmonic oscillators and uses textbook quantum mechanics in order to trace out some of the degrees of freedom and derive the reduced density matrix.
-The difficulty of this task depends on the state that the overall system lies.
-In the original calculation \cite{srednicki} the field theory is considered in flat spacetime and is assumed to be in its ground state.
+Srednicki's method treats the field as a collection of coupled harmonic oscillators.
+When the state of these oscillators is specified, the determination of the density matrix is straightforward.
+The next step is to trace out some of the degrees of freedom, corresponding to the field values on one side of an entangling surface, in order to derive the reduced density matrix.
+The difficulty of this task depends on the state in which the overall system lies.
+The diagonalization of the Hamiltonian decouples this system by describing it in terms of the field canonical modes.
+In the original calculation \cite{srednicki} the field is considered in flat spacetime and is assumed to be at its ground state, i.e. each decoupled canonical mode is at its ground state.
 This greatly simplifies the calculation, as the ground state is Gaussian, and tracing out degrees of freedom can be carried out via the evaluation of Gaussian integrals.
-In our case, the field theory is considered in an expanding background.
-There is an effective time-dependent mass term, which deforms the ground state of normal modes so that it corresponds to the Bunch-Davis vacuum.
-Nevertheless, the state is still Gaussian at all times, as is evident from eq. \eqref{solschrod}, even though the coefficient of the quadratic term in the exponent is \emph{complex}.
+In our case the field theory is considered in an expanding background.
+There is an effective time-dependent mass term, which deforms the ground state of canonical modes so that it corresponds to the Bunch-Davis vacuum during the dS phase.
+The continuity of the wave function uniquely determines the state during the subsequent RD phase as well.
+The state is Gaussian at all times, as is evident from eq. \eqref{solschrod}, even though the coefficient of the quadratic term in the exponent is \emph{complex}.
 This implies that the tracing out of degrees of freedom can be carried out via the evaluation of Gaussian integrals, as in the original calculation.

 The state of the overall system reads